-Brandin Knight, who spent the past 10 seasons courtside at Pittsburgh, including the last eight as assistant coach, was named Assistant Men’s Basketball Coach at Rutgers University on April 18, 2016.
-A New Jersey native with a reputation as one of college basketball’s top young coaches, he advanced to 10 NCAA Tournaments as either a staffer (eight) or student-athlete (two) at Pitt, including four Sweet Sixteen appearances.
+Brandin Knight is in his second season as Assistant Men’s Basketball Coach at Rutgers.
+Prior to joining the staff in 2016, Knight spent 10 seasons courtside at Pittsburgh, including his last 8 as assistant coach.
+A New Jersey native with a reputation as one of college basketball’s top young coaches, he advanced to 10 NCAA tournaments with Pitt as either a staffer or student athlete, including four Sweet Sixteen appearances.

 “I am thrilled to welcome Brandin to the Rutgers basketball family,” said head coach Steve Pikiell.
 “He is one of the premier young coaches in the country.
 Brandin has developed an excellent reputation as a high-level recruiter and a tremendous teacher of the game.
 He brings a passion and expertise in developing players that will be infectious to our program.”

 “The opportunity to join a Big Ten staff in my home state under the leadership of Coach Pikiell is very exciting,’ said Knight.
 “I can’t wait to help bring winning back to Rutgers.”